martenrichter/failsserver/readme.md

 Note of end of life
 ===================
 Fails is now deprecated.
-It is successor fails components is currently under active development!
+It's successor fails components is currently under active development!

 License
 ========